onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 https://en.wikipedia.org/wiki/Blind_men_and_an_elephant

-"because democracy basically means government by the people, of the people, for the people - but the people are retarded" https://www.youtube.com/watch?v=QFgcqB8-AxE how to change that?
+"because democracy basically means government by the people, of the people, for the people - but the people are retarded"
+    roleplay - wear a hat and say it like him https://www.youtube.com/watch?v=QFgcqB8-AxE how to change that?